-IB Diploma Coordinator
+IB Coordinator

-International Baccalaureate and ICHK 5

-Admission Policy & Academic Pathways 7

-Subject Choices 9

-Pastoral Guidance 12

-Graduation Requirements 14

-Core Elements 15

-Theory of Knowledge 16

-The Extended Essay 17

-Creativity, Activity, Service (CAS) 18

-IB Subject Groups and Courses

-Group 1: Language A - First Language - Studies in Language & Literature 20

-A 5 11 1 A 5 11 1 0.4

-Language A: English Language & Literature Language A: Self-Taught Language 21 23

-Language 71.
-Och Taught Language 20

-Group 2: Language Acquisition 25

-Language B: Chinese or Spanish 27

-Ab initio French/Mandarin/Spanish (SL only) (on-line) 29

-Group 3: Individuals and Societies 31

--

-Economics History 32 34

-Psychology 36

-Environmental Systems and Societies (Transdisciplinary) (SL only) 38

-Group 4: Experimental Sciences 40

-• •

-Biology Chemistry 42 43

-Physics 44

-Environmental Systems and Societies (Transdisciplinary) (SL only) see p.38

-Group 5: Mathematics 45

-Mathematics: applications and interpretation (SL only) 46

-Mathematics: analysis and approaches 47

-Group 6: The Arts 49

-Film 50

-Theatre 52

-Visual Arts 54

-Pamoja Education 56

-1

-If you believe in something, you must not just think or talk or write, but must act."

-Alec Peterson, Head of the IBO, 2003

-International College Hong Kong (ICHK) is a secondary school offering quality education, small class sizes and is set on a green and spacious campus.

-ICHK inspires its students to realise their full academic and personal potential.
-Our inquiry based approach to learning is designed to help students develop the knowledge, understanding and skills to participate actively and responsibly in a changing world.

-ICHK is a community school.
-As a community, we expect each individual to be principled, to appreciate and critically examine different viewpoints and to act in support of each other's learning and development.

-THE IB LEARNER PROFILE
+Our Mission & Vision

+Mission

+Our mission is to educate all our students, unlock their potential and offer an experience that best prepares them for life beyond school.

+Vision

+Learning together, thoughtfully

+Teaching & Learning

+ICHK believes that the secondary school experience should help children achieve both character development and academic achievement.
+Our philosophy is grounded in the conviction that young people should be supported in developing their all-round characters, including but not confined to the academic dimension, so that they experience themselves as strong, confident, impassioned learners.

+We design students' experience of school around the notion of an 'epistemic apprenticeship', which underscores the ways in which school provides guidance and role modelling for every aspect of students' performance - including the academic, social, emotional and values-driven dimensions of their lives.

+In Years 10-11 students are moving into the 'journeyman' and 'mastery' phases of their epistemic apprenticeship.
+We ensure progression and continuity by building on the achievements of the earlier years and by preparing students for the rigours of the International Baccalaureate Diploma Programme (IBDP) offered in Years 12 and 13.

+All students take the core subjects of English, Mathematics, Science, Second Language, Human Technologies, Enrichment & Flow and PE.
+Students also select two options from subjects including Art, Drama, Creative Media, Music, Environmental Management, Economics and History.

+The IB Learner Profile
-The aim of all IB programmes is to develop internationally minded people who, recognising their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.

-IB Learners strive to be:
+ICHK has chosen the IB as we believe in developing internationally minded people who help to create a better and more peaceful world.
+In keeping with this vision for education, and our commitment to the IB, we will aim to ensure that ICHK students strive to be:

-Inquirers: They develop their natural curiosity.
+Inquirers They develop their natural curiosity.
 They acquire the skills necessary to conduct inquiry and research and show independence in learning.
 They actively enjoy learning and this love of learning will be sustained throughout their lives.

-Knowledgeable: They explore concepts, ideas and issues that have local and global significance.
+Knowledgeable They explore concepts, ideas and issues that have local and global significance.
 In so doing, they acquire in-depth knowledge and develop understanding across a broad and balanced range of disciplines.

-Thinkers: They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.

-Communicators: They understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
+Thinkers They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.
+Communicators They understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
 They work effectively and willingly in collaboration with others.

-Principled: They act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
+Principled They act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
 They take responsibility for their own actions and the consequences that accompany them.

-Open-minded: They understand and appreciate their own cultures and personal histories, and are open to the perspectives, values and traditions of other individuals and communities.
+Open-minded They understand and appreciate their own cultures and personal histories, and are open to the perspectives, values and traditions of others.
 They are accustomed to seeking and evaluating a range of points of view, and are willing to grow from the experience.

-Caring: They show empathy, compassion and respect towards the needs and feelings of others.
+Caring They show empathy, compassion and respect towards the needs and feelings of others.
 They have a personal commitment to service, and act to make a positive difference to the lives of others and to the environment.

-Risk-takers: They approach unfamiliar situations and uncertainty with courage and forethought, and have the independence of spirit to explore new roles, ideas and strategies.
+Risk-takers They approach unfamiliar situations with courage and forethought, and have the independence of spirit to explore new roles, ideas and strategies.
 They are brave and articulate in defending their beliefs.

-Balanced: They understand the importance of intellectual, physical and emotional balance to achieve personal well-being for themselves and others.

-Reflective: They give thoughtful consideration to their own learning and experience.
+Balanced They understand the importance of intellectual, physical and emotional balance to achieve personal well-being for themselves and others.
+Reflective They give thoughtful consideration to their own learning and experience.
 They are able to assess and understand their strengths and limitations in order to support their learning and personal development.

-What is the International Baccalaureate (IB)?
+What is the International Baccalaureate?